liferay/liferay-docs/userGuide/en/chapters/20-configuring-for-high-availability.markdown

 project, environments, and servers.
 If you're not already at the Dashboard, click it near the upper left-hand corner of your LCS site.
 Clicking *Dashboard* takes you to the *project view*.
-From there, you can get to the *environments view*, and the *servers view*.
+From there, you can get to the *environment view*, and the *server view*.
 Each of these views gives you a different look into certain aspects of your LCS project.
 You'll start with the project view.